 What is the Legal Defence of Duress?

-The duress defence applies when an act is committed because there is a threat of physical harm if the act is not done.
+The defence of duress applies when an act is committed because there is a threat of physical harm if the act is not done.
 It is the legal recognition that sometimes people have to commit an offence in order to avoid threatened harm.

-In Victoria, duress is a complete legal defence to all criminal offences (except some forms of treason and terrorism).
+In Victorian criminal law, duress is a complete legal defence to all criminal offences (except some forms of treason and terrorism).
 However, it should be noted that in the case of murder, duress only applies if the complainant made a threat to kill or seriously injure the accused (DPP v Parker (2016)).

 A person can rely on the duress defence if the threat of harm is made towards them or someone they are responsible for.
 However, it cannot be relied upon if the threat is made by or on behalf of a person that the accused is voluntarily associating with to carry out other violent crime.